galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 >   - Subgroups of individuals interacting regularly as part of a shared project activity
 >   - They are an important part of any open project
 > - Participants might interact more often if they share an important distinguishing interest.
-> - New communities are formed when these interactions become frequent and distinct in the project
+> - New communities are formed when these interactions become frequent and are distinct from existing communities
->     - Recognisable communities organise activities for interested participants
+>     - Functional communities organise activities for interested participants
->     - Leadership comes from the community
+>     - Leadership comes from the community.
->     - Collaborations such as the GTN are supported by communities of contributors.
+>     - Participants
 >     - Some are functional such as code contributors collaborating on a repository
 >     - *Communities of practice* organise best practice tools, workflows and training.
 >     - IUC was formed to provide best practice guidance and infrastructure for tool wrapper maintainers